expressjs/expressjs.com/en/guide/migrating-5.md

 <h4 id="res.send.status">res.send(status)</h4>

-Express 5 no longer supports the signature <code>res.send(<em>status</em>)</code>, where _`status`_ is a number.
+Express 5 no longer supports the signature `res.send(status)`, where `status` is a number.
 Instead, use the `res.sendStatus(statusCode)` function, which sets the HTTP response header status code and sends the text version of the code: "Not Found", "Internal Server Error", and so on.
 If you need to send a number by using the `res.send()` function, quote the number to convert it to a string, so that Express does not interpret it as an attempt to use the unsupported old signature.

 <h4 id="res.sendfile">res.sendfile()</h4>